nikkefimov/booking-app/README.md

 Hi!
 Its a simple application from "Techworld with Nana".
-In this app we ordering tickets, entering our data, app checks if the entered data is correct and informs us how many tickets are left, then shows the entered information as a list and names who have booked.
+In this app we ordering tickets, entering our data, app checks if the entered data is correct app informs us how many tickets are left, then shows the entered information as a list and names who have booked.